IgnisPK/HR_PowerBI_Dashboard/README.md

 # HR Analytics Dashboard – Power BI

-This is a Power BI portfolio project where I worked with an HR dataset and built a report around employee income, job satisfaction, years at company and promotion-related patterns.
+This is a Power BI project where I worked with an HR dataset and built a report around employee income, job satisfaction, years at company and promotion-related patterns.

+The goal was to create a dashboard that makes the data easier to explore and compare, especially across departments and job roles.

 ## What I wanted to find out